smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 Gold caught lamplight.

 A brooch.
 Shaped like a bull.
 Old.
 Worn smooth from years of handling.
-Simple.
-Beautiful.
-Perfect.

 She held it out.
 Not as offering.
 As... recognition.
 As proof of something.
 As-